Jan-9C/deathcounter_ocr/README.md

 ## 1) Install Python 3

-You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the windows store.
+You can install the required version of python 3 from the [official website](https://www.python.org/downloads/) or download it from the microsoft store.

 ## 2) Install Tesseract OCR